J-Beauty Vs K-Beauty: What’s The Difference?

 What is K-Beauty?

 K-Beauty, like Japanese Beauty, is different to Western beauty in its approach to skincare: It focuses on great ingredients to hydrate and protect the skin, whereas Western skincare often creates solutions to repair damage.
 Christine Chang, Co-Founder and Co-CEO of our fav K-Beauty site, Glow Recipe, set us straight: “K-Beauty has been described in the past as trendy or all about fun packaging, but we believe South Korea is the epicenter of modern skincare innovation.
 We often see new formulas, ingredients, and textures coming out of Korea that actually end up creating entire categories in the beauty industry such as splash masks, rubber masks, and pressed serums.”
 But even though Korean skincare is fun, it doesn’t make it any less serious than J-Beauty.
-Korea also has a rich history of beauty, and the typical South Korean woman spends twice as much time and money on her skincare routine – she is as demanding of quality as her Japanese sisters.
+Korea also has a rich history of beauty, and the typical South Korean woman spends twice as much time and money on her skincare routine.

 Do you need to choose?

-The truth is, K-Beauty is like the cool little sister of Japanese skincare – she’s a little more involved in trends, but has the same DNA.
+The truth is, K-Beauty has a lot of similarities to Japanese skincare, however slightly more involved in trends.
 Interestingly Kumagai says “Japanese are traditionally discrete and humble.
 Culturally, they would rather take inspiration from Western culture than thinking that their own lifestyle would inspire others.”
 So really, the difference between the two beauty industries almost entirely stems from the behavior and beliefs of the people making them.
 While the Japanese are creating incredibly complex, technological formulas with trusted traditional ingredients, the Koreans are using similar amazing ingredients but transforming them into cool new formulas with funky packaging that reflect their society and love for fun and fast-paced pop culture.
 But this definitely doesn’t mean K-Beauty performs to a lower standard.
 Instead, K-beauty were the ones who drew attention to a new way of treating the skin that centers around healing, hydrating and nourishing it, but Japanese beauty has always done this – just quietly.
 The only reason J-Beauty is popping up as a trend now, is because more people are visiting the country, and K-Beauty has drawn attention to this new skincare ethos.

 You don’t have to choose!
 Both K-Beauty and J-Beauty will be a positive addition to your skincare routine, and because they both share similar practices, they complement each other.
 As Sarah Lee, Co-Founder and Co-CEO of Glow Recipe put it “Skincare is about finding what works for you and what you love, and I’m not a fan of the two markets being categorized and forcefully differentiated with specific terms.
 In fact, there are many similarities between beauty from Japan and K-Beauty”.
 So, look out for amazing Korean toners, awesome rubber masks, essences and serums, and complement them with state of the art Japanese moisturizers, cleansers, and SPF – they can work together.